hpaluch-pil/grpc-hello-cpp/README.md

   ```bash
   sudo zypper in grpc-source bazel python-devel python-xml
   ```
-- to build it with hostile bazel tool (never encountered such tool as bazel):
+- to build it with bazel tool:
   ```bash
   cd /usr/src/grpc/test/cpp/util
   # may try: "bazel query ..." to see targets in current dir